-Assign software track one to output device "WavOut 1/2 Delta-66" and pan the track (within your software) all the way to the left (hard left).
-Then assign track two to output device "WavOut 1/2 Delta-66" and pan the track all the way to the right (hard right).
-Now, when you start playback, track one (guitar) will be sent to the Delta software (WavOut) output 1, and track two (mic) to the Delta software (WavOut) output 2.
-These two software outputs are inputs to the monitor mixer, therefore the recorded guitar and mic channels will be sent to the monitor mixer, levels will be modified by the mixer and the output of the mixer will be heard at analog outputs 1 & 2.
+Assign software track 1 to output device "WavOut SP/ANA Delta-TDIF" and pan the track (within your software) all the way to the left (hard left), or wherever you find it appropriate between left and center.
+Then assign track 2 to output device "WavOut SP/ANA Delta-TDIF" and pan the track all the way to the hard right, or wherever you find it appropriate between right and center.
+Now, when you start playback, track one (guitar) will be sent to the Delta software (WavOut SP/ANA Left), and track two (mic) to Delta software output 10 (WavOut SP/ANA Right).
+These two software outputs are inputs to the monitor mixer, therefore the recorded guitar and mic channels will be sent to the monitor mixer, levels will be modified by the mixer and the output of the mixer will be heard at the analog outputs.

 18. Start playback from your software's transport bar.
 Open the Delta Control Panel and go to the Monitor Mixer page.
-Observe the meters at "WavOut 1/2" - these are the playback levels of your guitar and mic.
+Observe the meters at "WavOut SP/ANA" - these are the playback levels of your guitar and mic.
 Adjust the faders and mute controls so that you may hear the guitar and mic at the appropriate levels and mix.
 These are the levels at which you may monitor the pre-recorded tracks while you overdub (record other tracks while listening to the first) additional parts.

 Let's assume that you like this take, and wish to overdub an additional guitar and a harmony vocal.
-We can still use hardware inputs 1 & 2 of the Delta.
+We can still use hardware analog inputs of the Delta.
 We're set up to do so and there's no reason to change these inputs.
 Let's set ourselves up to overdub these next two tracks.
-We will record the next two tracks of material to tracks 3 & 4 of the software:
+We will record the next two tracks of material to tracks 3 & 4 of the music software: